The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 - When cougars prey on livestock, they are more likely to attack sheep, goats, horses and exotic animals.

-How do I know if a coyote attacked my livestock?
+How to know if a coyote attacked livestock

 - Coyotes may hunt in packs like wolves or as individuals like cougars.
 They may attack their prey from the rear or suffocate their prey by crushing the windpipe.